pulp-platform/multispectral-riemannian/README.md

 # License and Attribution

 This repository is released under the Apache-2.0 license, see LICENSE file for details, except for the codes in the folder `multiscale_bci_python` which is developed based on [MultiScale-BCI/IV-2a](https://github.com/MultiScale-BCI/IV-2a) repository, released under MIT License.
+Refer to the original repository for more details.